 Through a global licensing agreement with Merck KGaA, Germany, Isofol has the exclusive right to develop and commercialise arfolitixorin in the oncology sector.
 The license agreement also affords Isofol access to the unique patent-protected manufacturing process for MTHF/arfolitixorin.

-Isofol’s operations are based in Gothenburg and the company’s share is traded on the NASDAQ First North Premier exchange.
+Isofol’s operations are based in Gothenburg and the company’s share is traded on the Nasdaq Stockholm.